 7. Batteries Must Be Replaceable

-Not only this but all the highly advanced features incorporated in the new dive watches are prone to consuming more battery power.
-Many dive watches now comes with an option of replaceable or rechargeable batteries but that varies depending on different models.
+All the highly advanced features incorporated in the new dive computers are prone to consuming more battery power.
+Many dive computers now come with rechargeable batteries that you plug into your USB charger.

 - Oceanic – Founded in 1972 by Bob Hollis, Oceanic focuses solely on making scuba equipment.